Table of Contents

 • Specify content type as JSON format ⟶ Content-Type: application/json

-Content-Type depends on the external service you are doing your request.
-Sometimes, the most common error is that the Content-Type is a different one: { "Content-Type" : "application/x-www-form-urlencoded" } Bear in mind that for this type, all the variables in the body of the requests, must have a value.
+The Content-Type depends on the external service you are making your request to.
+Sometimes, the most common error is that the Content-Type is a different one.

 • Authenticate API key ⟶ Authorization: Bearer 1234567ABC